Parenting toddlers is one of the hardest jobs! These tips including do’s and don’ts from a practical and spiritual perspective will help.

 It can be hard to find parenting books with specifics for dealing with toddlers.
 So often they are geared toward older kids or they are simply too generic to be of help.
 My favorite practical book for this stage is On Becoming Toddlerwise.
 I also love Mom’s Notes by Carla Link.
 Both are full of very practical advice for specific situations that arise in toddlerhood.
 In addition, Chronicles of a Babywise Mom is an excellent online resource for practical ways to help your toddler.

-Sweet mom, if you don’t hear anything else in the post, I want you to know this.
+Sweet mom, if you don’t hear anything else in the post, I want you to know this about parenting your toddler.
 God has given you this precious child.
 You can not mess him up, because God’s love for him fills the gaps of your failures.
 We all fail, but in God’s grace every single one of our children is held in His hands.

 A printable prayer for you…

-Do you have tips for the toddler years?
+Do you have tips for parenting toddlers?
 Burning questions that I didn’t answer?
 Please share!